Deia-ElDin/mini_talk/README.md

 ### Running

-First, start the server by running:
+Open 2 terminals, one for the server and the other for the client.

-`./server`
+First, start with the server terminal by running:

-Then it will give you a SERVER_PID Number: i.e. 73327
+`./server` and keep it running, it will print the SERVER_PID number: i.e. 73327.

-Then, start the client by providing the server's process ID (PID) and the message to send:
+Then, start the client on the client terminal by providing the server's process ID (PID) and the message to send:
 `./client [SERVER_PID] [MESSAGE]`

 Replace [SERVER_PID] with the process ID of the server and [MESSAGE] with the message you want to send.